Scholarly Communications Program Grants

 About this funder:

-The Scholarly Communications program promotes the common good by supporting the creation, dissemination, use, and preservation of original sources, interpretive scholarship in the humanities, and other scholarly and artistic materials.
-The program aims to develop the sustainable tools, organizations, and networks of scholars and other professionals needed for these purposes.
+The Scholarly Communications program assists research libraries, archives, museums, universities, presses, and arts organizations to realize the potential of digital technologies in furthering the collective understanding of societies and cultures around the world.
+The program promotes the common good by supporting the creation, dissemination, use, and preservation of original sources, interpretive scholarship in the humanities, and other scholarly and artistic materials.
+The program also aims to develop the sustainable tools, organizations, and networks of scholars and other professionals needed for these purposes.

 You can learn more about this opportunity by visiting the funder's website.